| Internet-Draft | Mission Mandate | August 2026 |

 obtain current state within its freshness bound whenever reliance requires an active Mission; and¶

-never grant access, mint credentials, or widen authority on presentation of a Mandate (Section 11).¶
+never grant access, mint credentials, or widen authority solely by virtue of presentation of a Mandate; a derived artifact rests on the relying party's own authorization decision (Section 8.2, Section 11).¶

 The central risk is the mandate-as-credential anti-pattern: granting access because a presenter holds a well-signed Mandate.
-A Mandate binds no presenter, proves no possession, and commits no current state; accepting it as a credential turns a freely copyable audit artifact into a bearer token.
-A verifier MUST NOT grant access, mint a credential, or widen any authority on presentation of a Mandate.
-Authority flows only through the substrate's issuance surfaces ([I-D.draft-mcguinness-oauth-mission]).¶
+A Mandate binds no presenter, proves no possession, and commits no current state; accepting it as a credential turns a freely copyable audit artifact into a bearer token.¶

 A verified Mandate over a revoked Mission is still a verified Mandate: